-At our first strategic planning retreat, Gender Justice League members identified community based advocacy efforts to be one of our key priorities.
-These efforts include grassroots organizing to make demands for policy change of both private organizations, companies, and educational institutions as well as local, state, and federal government.
-Gender Justice League members will work to mobilize the Trans* and Gender Non-Conforming community to make clear demands, call for the enforcement of so-called “good” laws and policies such as non-discrimination ordinances, and work to encourage culture change within Washington State that facilitates these processes.
-Often Trans* and Gender Non-Conforming people are unable to seek protections and enforcement of non-discrimination laws, hate crimes laws often target the very communities they propose to protect –our community advocacy efforts will seek grassroots and community-based solutions for Trans* and Gender Non-Conforming and gender non-conforming people to live their lives safely, free from discrimination, reduce violence from police or private people, and free to be themselves..
+Our community advocates conduct grassroots organizing to make demands for policy change of both private organizations, companies, and educational institutions as well as local, state, and federal government.
+We mobilize trans and gender diverse communities to make clear demands, call for the enforcement of so-called “good” laws and policies (such as non-discrimination ordinances), and work to encourage culture change within WA State that facilitates these processes.
+We seek community-based solutions to reduce state violence, and for our communities to live safely, free from discrimination, and free to be ourselves.

-- Work to remove cost and need to see a judge for legal processing/name change/gender marker change
+- Work to remove cost and need to see a judge for legal processing, name changes, and gender marker changes.

-- Work with other groups and organizations to do direct action organizing and work to end the Prison Industrial Complex
+- Engage in collaborative direct action organizing to end the Prison Industrial Complex.

-- Work with Worksource and other job and vocational training programs to increase their capacity to serve Trans* and Gender Non-Conforming people.
+- Work with job and vocational training programs to increase their capacity to serve trans and gender diverse people.
 This includes broadening “gender restricted” job training programs to be open to people who do not fit their rigid gender definitions.

-- Educate with local business leaders about the alarming rates of poverty and unemployment in the Trans* community.
-Gender Justice League will increase the amount of community discussion and dialogue about the severe problems of unemployment, homelessness, and poverty affecting all trans* and gender non-conforming people.
+- Educate local business leaders about the alarming rates of poverty and unemployment in trans communities.
+We encourage and facilitate community dialogue about the severe problems of unemployment, homelessness, and poverty affecting all trans and gender diverse people.
 We will work together with local business leaders to develop solutions to these problems.

-- Work with local organizations to develop or adapt a training handbook for Human Resource Departments on Trans* and Gender Non-Conforming people in the workplace.
-Having a non-discrimination law is not enough, Gender Justice League will work to provide education and resources to employers, human resource professionals, universities, colleges, and schools to understand how to implement non-discrimination laws fairly and effectively.
+- Collaborate with local organizations to develop/adapt a training handbook for Human Resource Departments on trans and gender diverse people in the workplace.
+Having a non-discrimination law is not enough!
+We work to provide education and resources to employers, human resource professionals, universities, colleges, and schools to understand how to implement non-discrimination laws fairly and effectively.

-Engage in advocacy and education work with service providers to increase access to safe, affirming, and affordable care
+increase access to safe, affirming, and affordable care